JasonP02/JasonP02.github.io/_projects/sparse-autoencoder.md

 • Research methodologies

 ## Challenges & Solutions
-The main challenge was setting up efficient development environments and managing computational resources.
-This was addressed through careful optimization of the training pipeline and strategic use of cloud computing resources.
+The main challenge so far has been setting up efficient development environments and managing computational resources.
+Currently looking into training a SAE using vast.ai cloud compute.